 This is my nostos—my pilgrimage to the coast, my memory, my reckoning—

 Ted Genoways is OnEarth's editor-at-large and a six-time National Magazine Award winner as former editor-in-chief of the Virginia Quarterly Review.
 The recipient of a 2010 Guggenheim fellowship, he has contributed to magazines ranging from Outside to ...Ted Genoways is OnEarth's editor-at-large and a six-time National Magazine Award winner as former editor-in-chief of the Virginia Quarterly Review.
 The recipient of a 2010 Guggenheim fellowship, he has contributed to magazines ranging from Outside to Mother Jones, and his work has appeared in the Best American Travel Writing series.
-He lives in Nebraska.MoreClose
+His book, The Chain: Farm, Factory, and the Fate of Our Food is forthcoming from HarperCollins in October.MoreClose

 OnEarth is published by the Natural Resources Defense Council.
 The opinions expressed by its editors and writers are their own and do not necessarily reflect the policies or positions of NRDC.
 Learn more.